 Dr. V. Anantha Nageswaran (Ananth):

-IFMR Graduate School of Business at Krea University – Creating managers and leaders for tomorrow’s world with Integrated Reasoning and ethical values on a Liberal Arts Foundation.
+IFMR Graduate School of Business at Krea University – Creating managers and leaders for tomorrow’s world with Integrated Reasoning and Ethical Values in an interwoven approach.

 John Maynard Keynes, the celebrated British economist, intellectual and philosopher once described the ideal economist.
 Paraphrasing him, we can describe the ideal manager by replacing his original ‘master-economist’ with ‘manager’:

 “The manager must possess a rare combination of gifts….
 He must be mathematician, historian, statesman, philosopher — in some degree.
 He must understand symbols and speak in words.
 He must contemplate the particular, in terms of the general, and touch abstract and concrete in the same flight of thought.
 He must study the present in the light of the past for the purposes of the future.
 No part of man’s nature or his institutions must be entirely outside his regard.
 He must be purposeful and disinterested in a simultaneous mood, as aloof and incorruptible as an artist, yet sometimes as near to earth as a politician.”

 As an integral part of the newly-established Krea University, which is re-imagining liberal-arts education, the IFMR Graduate School of Business is poised to re-shape business education in India—and beyond.

 By re-visioning Business education to meet the demands of a growing, globalizing India, IFMR Graduate School of Business seeks to prepare students to face the challenges of managing and leading enterprises that will power a vibrant 21st-century economy that begins the restoration of India’s old glory.